stitchdata/docs/_developer-content/connect/guides/api/create-data-source-connect-api.md

       Use the [{{ sources.create.method | upcase }} {{ sources.create.name | flatify }} endpoint]({{ link.connect.api | prepend: site.baseurl | append: sources.create.anchor }}) to create the Recurly source.
 The request body must include the following properties:

-      {% assign form-property = site.developer-files | where:"key","source-form-properties-recurly-object" | first %}

       {% include developers/api-form-property-fields-logic.html content="source" %}

       - `type`: The API type of the source.
 In this example, this value will be `platform.recurly`.
       - `display_name`: {{ site.data.connect.general.common.attributes.display-name }}

-         For example:  A display name of `Recurly` will create a destination schema named `recurly`.
+         For example:  A display name of `Recurly` will create a destination schema named `recurly`. **Note**: The schema name can't be changed after the source has been created.
       - `properties`: A [Properties object]({{ site.data.connect.data-structures.properties.section | prepend: link.connect.api | prepend: site.baseurl }}) containing the properties required to configure the source.
 Refer to the [Source form property documentation]({{ site.data.connect.data-structures.source-form-properties.section | prepend: link.connect.api | prepend: site.baseurl }}) for your source for more info about the required properties.

          For `platform.recurly`, the properties are: